-ON1 Effects 2019 User Guide ©2016-2019 ON1 Inc.
+ON1 Effects 2020 User Guide ©2016-2020 ON1 Inc.

-Revision 1.0, February 2019 (Version 2019.0).
+Revision 1.0, April 2020 (Version 2020.1)

-© 2006-2019 onOne Software, Inc. This document and the software described in it are copyrighted with all rights reserved.
-ON1, onOne and the onOne logo are trademarks of onOne Software, Inc. Apple, Macintosh and Mac OS are trademarks of Apple, Inc. Microsoft, Windows are trademarks of Microsoft, Inc. Adobe, Photoshop, Lightroom Classic and Photoshop Elements are trademarks of Adobe, Inc. Kodak is registered trademarks of Eastman Kodak, Inc. Fuji and Fujifilm are registered trademarks of Fujifilm, Inc. Ilford is registered trademarks of Harman Technologies, Inc. onOne Software is not associated with these companies.
+© 2006-2020 ON1 Inc. This document and the software described in it are copyrighted with all rights reserved.
+ON1, onOne and the onOne logo are trademarks of ON1, Inc. Apple, Macintosh and MacOS are trademarks of Apple, Inc. Microsoft, Windows are trademarks of Microsoft, Inc. Adobe, Photoshop, Lightroom Classic and Photoshop Elements are trademarks of Adobe, Inc. Kodak is registered trademarks of Eastman Kodak, Inc. Fuji and Fujifilm are registered trademarks of Fujifilm, Inc. Ilford is registered trademarks of Harman Technologies, Inc. ON1 is not associated with these companies.
 All other trademarks are the property of their respective owners.
-The activation system used by onOne Software, Inc. is licensed under Patent No. 5,490,216.
+The activation system used by ON1 Inc. is licensed under Patent No. 5,490,216.
 For a full list of license disclosures view the LICENSE.TXT file installed with the software.